uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_group_management.md

     ![Search bar and add button to find a user.](./images/gg-invite-to-group/002-search-and-add.png)

 1. Select the role to give the user when adding them.
-See [What Role is Appropriate?](#what-role-is-appropriate) to help decide.
+See [What Does Each Role Mean?](#what-does-each-role-mean) to help decide.

     ![Select role from listed roles.](./images/gg-invite-to-group/003-select-role.png)